 What is hepatitis?

-Usually acute hepatitis often presents no noticeable symptoms, but if symptoms do develop they can include the following:
+Usually, acute hepatitis presents no noticeable symptoms, but if symptoms do develop, they can include the following:

 - Yellowing of the eyes and skin (jaundice)